IamCreateAI/LayerAnimate/README.md

 ## Updates

+- [25-03-30] Release a gradio script [app.py](scripts/app.py) to run the demo locally.
+Please raise an issue if you encounter any problems.
 - [25-03-22] Release the checkpoint and the inference script. **We update layer curation pipeline and support trajectory control for a flexible composition of various layer-level controls.**
 - [25-01-15] Release the project page and the arXiv preprint.